 The UMW Police Department (UMWPD) maintains a close working relationship with the City of Fredericksburg Police Department (FPD) and the Virginia State Police.
 The UMWPD staff occasionally works with other law enforcement agencies, including the City of Fredericksburg Sheriff’s Office, the Stafford County Sheriff’s office, the King George County Sheriff’s Office, the FBI, the National Park Police, the Virginia Department of Alcoholic Beverage Control Bureau of Law Enforcement and the Virginia DMV Law Enforcement Services Division.

-UMW Police conduct thorough criminal and traffic investigations with the latest training available to law enforcement personnel in the Commonwealth of Virginia.
+UMW Police conducts thorough criminal and traffic investigations with the latest training available to law enforcement personnel in the Commonwealth of Virginia.
 The Virginia State Police may be called to investigate certain crimes on campus at the request of the UMW Police Department, pursuant to their authority to respond to crime reports on property owned by the Commonwealth of Virginia.

 The UMW Police Department investigates all reports of missing students, regardless of the age of the student or the amount of time that the student has been missing.
 There is no minimum time requirement or waiting period to report a student missing.